madebykrol/Yogi/README.md

 Smll
 ====
-I Use this framework to develope my skills as a programmer.

-This framework has been undergoing some extensive rewriting.
+This framework has been undergoing some extensive rewriting from the ground up to incorporate a better MVC structure, better inversion of control and some other new cool features.

 It's inspired by .NET MVC another framework that I'm very found of using